 - Please be kind and polite to everyone else even if occasionally things may get a bit cramped, and remember we are a community that supports each other.

-- Do not overtake the ride leader – he is there for all of our safety and it is important he control the speed and location of the front of the group.
+- Do not overtake the ride leader – they are there for all of our safety and it is important they control the speed and location of the front of the group.

 - If you are joining the bike bus please find a space to join in from the left and if you see people joining from the pavement, please if possible make space for them and slow down to let them in.